forest-fire/firemodel/docs/modeling/the-model-class.md

 # The "Model" Class

-**FireModel** is an opinionated framework and part of it's opinion is that it expects all of your models to _extend_ the `Model` class.
+**Firemodel** is an opinionated framework and part of it's opinion is that it expects all of your models to _extend_ the `Model` class.
 What does that do?
 It's actually rather simple, this class has NO implementation but rather just provides a few data properties for you models:

 ```typescript
 export abstract class Model {